-There are also two large industrial parks in the southern portion of the City: Aviator Business Park (the Park), site of the former Ford Plant, and Hazelwood Logistics Center.
-Aviator is approved for mixed commercial and industrial uses.
-Aviator contains nine large industrial buildings and 1 small industrial building, and two commercial lots.
-Hazelwood Logistics Center contains 8 large industrial buildings, with the Park now completely built out in 3.5 years.
-It was estimated that the build out would occur in 8 years.
+There are also two large industrial parks in the southern portion of the City: Aviator Business Park, site of the former Ford Motor Plant, and Hazelwood Logistics Center.
+Aviator is approved for mixed commercial and industrial uses and contains nine large industrial buildings and one small industrial building, and two commercial lots.
+Aviator was declared fully leased in 2024.
+Hazelwood Logistics Center contains 8 large industrial buildings, with the Center now completely built out in 3.5 years, ahead of the estimated 8 years.

 The central business district of the City of St. Louis is 20 miles to the southeast.
-Interstates 70 and 170, U.S. Highway 61-67 provide access to St. Louis City and St. Louis County.
+Interstates 70 and 170 and U.S. Highway 61-67 provide access to St. Louis City and St. Louis County.

-The unemployment rate, according to the Missouri Economic Research and Information Center, for the U.S has decreased to 3.8%. and the unemployment rate for the St. Louis area has increased to 2.8%.
+The unemployment rate, according to the Missouri Economic Research and Information Center, for the U.S. has increased for the year to 4.1%, and the unemployment rate for the St. Louis area has increased to 4.3%.
 These decreases are attributable to recovery from the COVID-19 pandemic which has had major impact on the U.S. and regional economy.
-City staff is continuously monitoring economic conditions and has made adjustments to the budget as needed.
+City staff are continuously monitoring economic conditions and has adjusted the budget as needed.

-Though the outlook for the nation's economy is still volatile due primarily to the pandemic, the City benefits from some positive, and offsetting attributes.
-The City's location near the Lambert International Airport, with rail service, and at the hub of major state and national highways is an asset that cannot be bought at any price.
+Though the outlook for the nation's economy is still volatile, the City continues to benefit from some positive and offsetting attributes.
+The City's location near the Lambert International Airport, with Class I rail service, and at the hub of major state and national highways is an asset that cannot be bought at any price.
 Also, the City's unique blend of industrial, commercial, and residential property provides a diverse and robust foundation.
-Sales taxes in total have increased by about 21% in the General Fund and by about 15.8% across all City funds.
-The largest contributor to this extraordinary increase is the increase in Use Tax by 70% following the passage of the Wayfair Act in Missouri.
-The other significant sales tax increases come from those taxes not subject to the St. Louis County sales tax pool.
+Sales taxes in total have increased by about 10% in the General Fund and by about 4% across all City funds.
+The most significant sales tax increases come from those taxes not subject to the St. Louis County sales tax pool.
 Hazelwood is a municipality in which the original City areas are not subject to the Pool (A-areas).
 The annexed areas are in the County Pool (B-areas).
-The A-area 1% tax increased by 12%.
-The Fire Sales Tax, which was also increased from a $\frac{1}{4}\%$ to a $\frac{1}{2}\%$ tax in FY 2021 increased by 51%.
-The $\frac{1}{2}\%$ Public Safety Tax increased by 13%.
-The City staff has and will continue to look for efficiencies and ways to decrease costs while providing the same level of services to our citizens and customers.
+The A-area 1% tax increased by 26%.
+The Fire Sales Tax, which was also increased from a quarter-cent to a half-cent tax in FY2021, increased by 13.8%.
+The half-cent Public Safety Tax increased by 3.8%.
+The City staff have and will continue to look for efficiencies and ways to decrease costs while providing the same level of services to our citizens and customers.